 3. Fabrics & materials

-• You have chosen which fabrics you want to use (or have options advised).
+- You have chosen which fabrics you want to use (or have been advised on options).

 Need help?
 See our guide: choosing materials.